leonardo-blas/word-search-algorithms-comparison/README.md

 ### Standard trie search
 Relies on a user-defined standard Trie class.
 <br>
-A Trie object is prefilled with 355 thousand words previous to the searching process.
+A Trie object is prefilled with the 355 thousand words previous to the searching process.

 ### Boyer-Moore search
 Relies on a user-defined standard Boyer-Moore search implementation.